nokola/nonaquad/README.md

 # nvg-miniquad
-Vector AA drawing for Android, WASM, Desktop in Rust.
-Built on top of NanoVG.
+Vector anti-aliased drawing for Android, WASM, Desktop in Rust.

+This library started as a port of [NanoVG](https://github.com/sunli829/nvg/tree/master/nvg-gl) for [miniquad](https://github.com/not-fl3/miniquad).
+Use this library if you want to draw graphics for a quick experiment (game, paint app, etc.) or if you want to build other libraries on top (e.g. UI library.)

+## Goals
-Runtime focus on small and fast executables for mobile, desktop and web.
+* small and fast executables for mobile, desktop and web.

-Development focus on minimal dependencies, ease-of-use, safety.

-A port of [nvg-gl](https://github.com/sunli829/nvg/tree/master/nvg-gl) for [miniquad](https://github.com/not-fl3/miniquad).
+* safety
+* high-quality drawing: (anti-aliasing in shaders, squircles, gradients, fast blur)
+* ease-of-use
+* minimal dependencies

+## Supported platforms

+* Windows, OpenGl 3
+* Linux, OpenGl 3
+* macOS, OpenGL 3
+* WASM, WebGl1 - tested on ios safari, ff, chrome
+* Android, GLES3

+## Not supported, but desirable platforms

+* Android, GLES2 - work in progress.
+* Metal.
+Highly desirable.
+* Raspberry Pi - work in progress

 # Example